mramshaw/Intro-to-ML/Image_Classifier/README.md

 [Now less than a minute to execute, suspicious.]

+#### Inception Training

-The way to switch to switch to the slower Inception model (which is the default) is to NOT use the `architecture` tag:
+The way to switch to the slower but more accurate Inception model (which is the default) is to NOT use the `--architecture` tag:

     $ date && python retrain.py \
       --bottleneck_dir=bottlenecks \